Teapot Dome scandal: Legacy

+The scandal had occurred before Calvin Coolidge became president after Harding's death, and the investigations increased his reputation for honesty.
+Coolidge easily won the 1924 United States presidential election.

 The Supreme Court's ruling in McGrain v.
 Daugherty (1927) for the first time explicitly established that Congress had the power to compel testimony.

-In response to the scandal, the Revenue Act of 1924 gave the chair of the United States House Committee on Ways and Means the right to obtain the tax records of any taxpayer.
+In response to the scandal, the Revenue Act of 1924 gave the chairman of the United States House Committee on Ways and Means the right to obtain the tax records of any taxpayer.
 The Federal Corrupt Practices Act, which regulates campaign finance, was strengthened in 1925.

 Comparison

 The Teapot Dome scandal has historically been regarded as the worst such scandal in the United States – the "high water mark" of cabinet corruption.
 It is often used as a benchmark for comparison with subsequent scandals.
 In particular it has been compared to the Watergate scandal, in which a cabinet member, Attorney General John N. Mitchell, went to prison, the second time in American history that a member of the cabinet has been incarcerated.